“May I ask you a question?” Josh Harris asks me.

 The numbers validate the optimism as well.
 When Harris originally bought the Sixers from Comcast-Spectacor in 2011, the team had a season ticket base of only 3,000.
 Now, according to Harris, that number is approaching 14,000.

 Harris has also seen incredible financial return.
 His investment group was able to purchase the Sixers with a bid of 280 million dollars.
-A recent estimate from Forbes.
+A recent estimate from Forbes valued the team at 800 million.

 The fact that the Sixers have proven to be a wise investment for Harris shouldn’t be very surprising.
 After all, it was the success of his private equity firm, Apollo Global Management, that allowed him to accumulate the capital to buy the Sixers in the first place.